jckleiner/notion-backup/README.md

 ![example workflow name](https://github.com/jckleiner/notion-backup/workflows/notion-backup-docker-workflow/badge.svg?branch=master)

+Automatically backup your Notion workspace to Google Drive, Dropbox, Nextcloud or to your local machine.

 ### Set Credentials

 Create a `.env` file with the following properties ([How do I find all these values?](./documentation/setup.md)):